Editing services for independent and self-publishing authors

 Elements I’ll look at include: structure, organization, tone, voice, pacing, readability, and conciseness, as well as plot, story, character arcs, and much more.

-This line-by-line, paragraph-by-paragraph edit focuses on the flow of a manuscript, ultimately editing for clarity, smoothness, and pacing.
+Also called stylistic editing, this line-by-line, paragraph-by-paragraph edit focuses on the flow of a manuscript, ultimately editing for clarity, smoothness, and pacing.
 It looks at voice, style, phrasing, word choice, and more, polishing sentences and words to make them pop off the page.

 Typically, line editing is the medium level in the editing process: It’s done after the big-picture developmental edit and before the nitty-gritty copy edit.

+I frequently combine line and copy editing for authors—some editors and authors even use these terms synonymously.
 I also offer sole line editing, if you plan on sending your manuscript to a separate copy editor to have another set of eyes on it.

 I’ll give you an extensively marked copy of your manuscript tracking all of my changes.

-When people think of “editing,” they usually mean copy editing.
-I think this as the nitty-gritty, roll-your-sleeves-up editing that looks at grammar, mechanics, punctuation, spelling, usage, style, and much more.
+When people think of editing, they usually mean copy editing.
+I think of this as the nitty-gritty, roll-your-sleeves-up editing that looks at grammar, mechanics, punctuation, spelling, usage, style, and much more.
+This editing will put the final touches on your manuscript before it’s ready for publication.

-I copy edit according to the Chicago Manual of Style, and my edit will include an in-depth markup of your text with comments and a style sheet.
+I copy edit according to The Chicago Manual of Style, and my edit will include an in-depth markup of your text with comments and a style sheet.

 This is a final, careful reading of a copy-edited manuscript to look for stray typos, misplaced punctuation, formatting errors, and other tiny mistakes.
 This is the final polish of your manuscript and the last step before publication.